Coby Bryant: 2024

-On January 31, 2024, the Seattle Seahawks announced the hiring of Baltimore Ravens' defensive coordinator Mike Macdonald as their new head coach.
+On January 31, 2024, the Seahawks announced the hiring of Baltimore Ravens' defensive coordinator Mike Macdonald as their new head coach.
 Under new defensive coordinator Aden Durde, Bryant fully transitioned from cornerback to free safety after he began to learn the position during training camp in 2023.
 He moved to safety following the departures of Quandre Diggs and Jamal Adams that also coincided with the Seahawks drafting cornerbacks Nehemiah Pritchett and D. J. James in the 2024 NFL draft.
 Throughout training camp, he competed to be the starting free safety against Rayshawn Jenkins and K'Von Wallace.
 Bryant began the season as a backup safety behind starting safety duo Rayshawn Jenkins and Julian Love.

-He became the starting free safety beginning in Week 7 after Rayshawn Jenkins was placed on injured reserve due to a hand injury.
+Bryant became the starting free safety beginning in Week 7 after Jenkins was placed on injured reserve due to a hand injury.
 On October 20, 2024, Bryant earned his first start at free safety and set a season-high with 11 combined tackles (seven solo), made one pass deflection, and had his first career interception on a pass attempt thrown by Kirk Cousins to tight end Kyle Pitts during a 34–14 victory at the Atlanta Falcons.
 On November 24, 2024, Bryant made six solo tackles, one pass deflection, and scored his first career touchdown on a pick-six after picking off a pass attempt by Kyler Murray to wide receiver Michael Wilson and returned it for a 69–yard touchdown in the third quarter of a 6–16 win against the Arizona Cardinals.
 His performance earned him NFC Defensive Player of the Week for Week 12.
 He finished the 2024 NFL season with a total of 73 combined tackles (48 solo), six pass deflections, three interceptions, and one touchdown in 17 games and 11 starts.
 He received an overall grade of 72.8 from Pro Football Focus in 2024.

+2025

+On September 25, 2025, Bryant recorded an interception against the Cardinals in the first quarter, only to fumble the ball after being hit by Tyrice Knight, resulting in the ball being recovered by Trey Benson, for a 15 yard gain.

+Bryant had four total tackles in Super Bowl LX, a 29–13 win over the New England Patriots.

+Chicago Bears

+On March 11, 2026, Bryant signed a three-year, $40 million contract with the Chicago Bears.
+On August 7, Bryant underwent knee surgery, and on September 1, he was placed on injured reserve.